prebid/prebid.github.io/prebid-server/features/pbs-storedreqs-java.md

 ---

 # Prebid Server | Features | Setting Up Stored Requests for Java
+{: .no_toc}

+* TOC
+{:toc }

+## Overview

+There are two different kinds of stored requests:
+- impression-level stored requests: these are scoped to the contents of a single OpenRTB `imp` object
+- top-level stored requests: these are scoped to the entire OpenRTB package, and is where you can place details in ext.prebid, tmax, site, etc. It is not recommended to place imp objects in this type of stored request.

 ## PBS-Java Stored Request Quickstart

+Stored requests can be placed in the database or files.
+See below for how to set up the database.
+This guide assumes that new Prebid Server host companies will start with files.

 Configure your server to read stored requests from the filesystem: